 The rate at which the calories in food raise blood sugar can be rated in terms of the Glycemic Index.
 White sugar is the highest and rated 100, other foods are tested in comparison to the speed at which sugar raises blood sugar in the human body.
 The higher the number in the GI the faster blood sugar is likely to rise.

-Foods like green vegetables, fish, yogurt, nuts, seeds, and beans will be low in the GI and can be part of a healthy macrobiotic diet.
+High fibre foods like green vegetables, fruit and vegetables with their skins, whole grains, nuts, seeds, and beans will be low in the GI and can be part of a healthy macrobiotic diet.